RobertFehrmann/concurrency_framework/README.md

 Framework for processing work concurrently via Snowflake JS stored proc

 [Snowflake stored procedures](https://docs.snowflake.com/en/sql-reference/stored-procedures-overview.html) use JavaScript to express complex logic.
+As of version 4.32.1, Snowflake stored procedures do not support a threading model, i.e. Snowflake stored procedures execute single threaded.
+How, that doesn't mean, we couldn't execute a workfload in parallel.
 The sample code here shows how a single stored procedure can initiate concurrent code execution by using [Snowflake Tasks](https://docs.snowflake.com/en/user-guide/tasks-intro.html).
 The sample code takes 4 input parameters.
 * method name ('PROCESS_REQUEST')
 * number of partitions